oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows-jenkins.md

 ## **Introduction to Jenkins**
-On the Jenkins dashboard, you will see -
+On the Jenkins dashboard, you will see below items as highlighted in above screenshot -
 1. setUpOCI Pipeline
 2. terraform_files Folder
 3. Region based Views (including Global directory)